 All first-entry (i.e. first time entering college) students in University Housing are required to be on a meal plan during their first two semesters, regardless of academic standing.
-Once you’ve signed up for a plan, you will automatically be enrolled in the same plan for the spring semester unless you complete our online form or visit us in person at the Wolfpack One Card office in the West Dunn Building between 8 a.m. and 5 p.m. weekdays to change your selection.
+Once you’ve signed up for a plan, you will automatically be enrolled in the same plan for the spring semester unless you complete our online form or visit us in person at the Wolfpack One Card office in Talley Student Union between 8 a.m. and 5 p.m. weekdays to change your selection.

 Meals per Week … Meals per Semester … What’s the Difference?

 If you choose a meals-per-week plan, this means you can use your meals during any of the 28 meal periods offered per week.

 For example, if you get a 14-meal-per-week plan, you can use your plan to eat a meal at either our dining halls or our restaurants during 14 of the 28 meal periods.

 Step up to the Freedom Pass plan, and you can enter the dining halls as often as every 30 minutes to grab a meal or snack, plus take advantage of 10 meal credits per week for restaurants, cafes and dining hall take out.
 It’s the perfect plan if you live near one of our dining halls.

 If you choose a meals-per-semester plan, you can decide how many meals per week you will eat.
 For example, you can use 13 meals one week and 10 the next.
 It’s totally up to you.

 To calculate the cost per meal for each plan, use 17 weeks as a guide.
 This is the average amount of time students are on campus each semester.

 We have 28 meal periods per week.

 Lunch (M-F): 10:30 a.m. – 4:30 p.m.